mhwlng/fipha/README.md

 ```

-Up to 5 media player pages can be defined.
+Up to 5 media player pages can be defined, selected via a pop-up menu.

 Each page has a menu name and a caption name.
 If the captionName is not defined, then the name from Home Assistant will be used.